babel/website/docs/plugins/preset-es2015.md

 ## Usage

-Add the following line to your `.babelrc` file:
+Pass `--presets es2015` as a command line option or add the following line to your `.babelrc` file:

 ```json
 {